Dunmore East Lifeboat Station: History

 In 1940, the 46-foot Watson-class lifeboat Annie Blanche Smith (ON 830) was placed on service.
 In the next 30 years on service, she would be launched 89 times, and rescue 88 lives.
 More remarkably, she would be involved in no less than four medal services.
 Coxswain Patrick Power was in command each time, and would receive the RNLI Bronze Medal for Gallantry in 1941, 1951, 1961 and 1964.

-After a handful of different lifeboats on service from 1970, 1975 would see the arrival of lifeboat 44-014 St. Patrick (ON 1035).
+Dunmore East received a succession of different lifeboats after 1970, but 1975 would see the arrival of the lifeboat 44-014 St. Patrick (ON 1035).
 This boat would also see exceptional service over the next twenty years, being launched 252 times, and saving 83 lives.
 Coxswain Stephen Whittle would add a second RNLI Bronze Medal to his previous awards of silver and bronze medals, for the rescue of a fisherman in 1976.

 After 25 years on station, lifeboat 14-17 Elizabeth and Ronald (ON 1215) was transferred to the relief fleet, and Dunmore East would receive a lifeboat, costing over €2.4 million.
 13-41 William and Agnes Wray arrived on station on 26 September 2021.